TritonDataCenter/node-vasync/README.md

-# vasync: utilities for observable asynchronous control flow
+# vasync: observable asynchronous control flow

-This module provides facilities for asynchronous control flow.
+This module provides several functions for asynchronous control flow.
 There are many modules that do this already (notably async.js).
 This one's claim to fame is improved debuggability.

 ## Observability is important